 Projection: A Defense Mechanism

 "That is terrible," we scoff, acknowledging the inhumaneness of a behavior.
-Yet, when the behavior is our own, we play a few cognitive heuristics, shifting the discomfort, and assigning the characteristic or behavior to someone else.
-Sigmund Freud referred to this process as projection, including the protective practice in his list of defense mechanisms.
+Yet, when the behavior is our own, we run programmed heuristics, shifting the discomfort, and assigning the characteristic or behavior to someone else.
+Sigmund Freud referred to this process as projection.
+Freud listed projection as an ego protecting practice to relieve inner conflict.